Healthy Homes Assessment Seaview

 What We Do

-As building inspectors, we handle all components that come with expert home Inspections.
-We’re here to make sure you make the best decision when purchasing your next property.
+As building inspectors we deal with all the aspects of specialist house inspects.
+We’re there to ensure you make the best decision when purchasing your next property.

-We value your money and conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of owning or purchasing the home.
+We take your investment seriously We will conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning an home.

-We offer a wide range of solutions to make sure you are fully updated on the condition of any property you might be looking to purchase or sell in addition to other services.
+We specialise in a range of services to make sure that you are fully aware of the state of any property you may be thinking of buying or selling along with other services.

-We have a systematic approach to your property inspection and the latest software technology which includes digital photos in your Report, you can actually see any issues that may be found.
-Through our comprehensive report, it’s no wonder we have so many clients who recommend our service to family members and friends.
+With our systemised approach to inspecting your property and the latest software technology with digital photos embedded into your reports, you can actually see any issues that could be discovered.
+Thanks to our detailed report, it’s not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports